 However, even though there’s now a car park and a trail leading to the beach, a visit here comes with many safety warnings.

 If you fancy adding a visit here to your Wild Atlantic Way Donegal road trip, read this guide first (and take note of the warning about tide times).

-We spent 2 days in Donegal a few years back and this was easily one of the highlights – even if it did take half an hour to get parking…
+We spent a weekend in Donegal a few years back and this was easily one of the highlights – even if it did take half an hour to get parking…

 4. Lunch at the Singing Pub

 When you finish up at the beach, head off in the direction of the Singing Pub – it’s a handy, 10-minute spin away.